vadimbs/predicting-btc-price/README.md

 ## Conclusions

 This study analyzed the predictability of bitcoin price.
-None of 4 models proved to be particularly useful in forecasting the price of bitcoin stock.<br>
+None of 4 models proved to be particularly useful in forecasting the price of bitcoin stock.
+It is clearly seen that predicted price repeats actual price with a lag of 1 day, thus should not be used.<br>
 One of the problems in the bitcoin price forecast remains to be the economists' difficulties in assessing bitcoin fundamental value; thus, inability to predict its stock price.<br>
 Predicting the price of bitcoin is highly problematic - it seems to be more sensitive to the factors other than its own price in the past (e. g.
 Twitter).